 Customers purchasing corporate packages have 6 months to assign licenses to the students.
 You are not limited to 40, 80, or 200 education units.

 You can purchase a custom Corporate program with any number of units over 40.
-Contact ebigelsen@edmcouncil.org for pricing.
+Contact Eric Bigelsen at ebigelsen@edmcouncil.org or +1 908 655-8065 for pricing.